-where (m, n) points to an element location on the surface of reflectarray lattice, lower, center and upper frequency samples within operating bandwidth are represented by l, c and u.
-In these extreme frequencies, the achieved and desired phase shifts are also represented by $\Phi \frac{\text{desired}}{f_i}$, and $\Phi \frac{\text{achieved}}{f_i}$, respectively.
-Such a procedure selects an appropriate phase shift for the error function of Eq.
+where (m,n) points to an element location on the surface of reflectarray lattice, lower, center and upper frequency samples within operating bandwidth are represented by l,c and u.
+In these extreme frequencies, the achieved and desired phase shifts are also represented by $\Phi{fi}^{\text{desired}}$ , and $\Phi{fi}^{\text{achieved}}$ , respectively.

+Such a procedure selects an appropriate phase shift for each cell at the mentioned extreme frequencies in such a way that the mask requirements are fulfilled.
+Therefore, the particular element is chosen to decrease the error function of Eq.
 (2) at each cell of a reflectarray lattice regardless of the other cells.
 However, no relation exists among error values of various reflectarray elements, which leads to a local minimum in this procedure.
 In other words, the computed error function value of an element by this procedure may be close to zero while the computed one for the adjacent element becomes a large value.
 Such a large difference between error function values leads to a non-optimal reflectarray performance.
 For this issue, we propose an optimization procedure for minimizing the average of error function values which computed for reflectarray elements.
-In addition to, such an optimization procedure considers the principle that the computed phase shifts at each frequency on reflectarray antenna aperture for attaining a desired radiation pattern is not unique. we also consider a weighting function that assigns greater weights to more influential elements on reflectarray radiation pattern.
+In addition to, such an optimization procedure considers the principle that the computed phase shifts at each frequency on reflectarray antenna aperture for attaining a desired radiation pattern is not unique, we also consider a weighting function that assigns greater weights to more influential elements on reflectarray radiation pattern.
 This technique is based upon two principles: